“Do I need to disinfect that?”

 But it’s also difficult to know what cleaning products to use to disinfect your expensive gym equipment.
 Read this article to learn what you should and should not use to clean and disinfect machines, benches, weights, and more.

-3. VOMIT TOUCHES A SURFACE
+3. VOMIT TOUCHES A PUBLIC SURFACE

 4. A KNOWN PATHOGEN IS TRANSFERRED TO A SURFACE